 “Time-tracking numbers can be used to more accurately estimate per-project pricing and scheduling.
 You can also use it to calculate how much you’re making per hour on each project after the fact (if you charge per project, per page, or per word).
 With your historical data, you can even see the difference in editing speed from where you started out, to where you are now.”
-So start tracking now, if you haven’t already — the tools available make it surprisingly easy.
+So start tracking the time you spend on freelance editing and managing your business, if you haven’t already — there are some good time trackers out there to help you.

 3. Charge what you’re worth

 Speaking of rates, how should you go about setting them, especially if you’re just starting out?
 You probably had a set salary as an in-house editor, but now you alone will have to decide what to charge clients.
 This can be a daunting prospect, even as an experienced pro.

 How much do freelance editors make per hour?

 Luckily, we’ve prepared a whole separate article to help you set your freelance editing rates.
 The most important takeaways are: